-As an undergraduate student in Modern Languages & Literatures, you can let curiosity move you by studying one of nine languages.
+As an undergraduate student in Modern Languages & Literatures, you can let curiosity move you by studying one of these languages.
 Learn about languages and the communities in which they are spoken, while you develop life-long skills that will serve you well in your personal and professional journey.

-Learn more about your next adventures below:
+Learn more about your next adventures below.

 Arabic language is fundamentally different from English, no doubt.
 Unlike in English, the Arabic alphabet consists of 28 letters with no distinct upper and lower case letter forms, and is written from right to left.
 But don't let minor differences such as these trick you!
 These 28 letters are key to your next cultural adventure or future rewarding career.

 Arabic classes allow you to explore the language and culture in a way that you never have before.
 Dr. Abla Hasan works to not only share her experience with you, but her curriculum also brings in people from all across the Arabic speaking world.
 There are also many extracurricular cultural events and speakers throughout the year to supplement your studies.
 Find out more about Arabic classes to see if it's right for you!